dhellmann/pymotw-3/source/pickle/index.rst

 The pickle protocol automatically handles circular references between objects, so complex data structures do not need any special handling.
-Consider the directed graph in :figure:`pickle_example`.
+Consider the directed graph in :figure:`Pickling a Data Structure With Cycles`.
 It includes several cycles, yet the correct structure can be pickled and then reloaded.